danidiaz/dep-t/README.md

     usesLoggerD :: MonadDep '[HasLogger, HasRepository] d e m => Int -> m String usesLoggerD i = do
-      e <- ask
       loggerD "I'm calling the logger!"
       return "foo"

-Though perhaps it isn't worth the hassle.
+Though perhaps this isn't worth the hassle.

 ## How to use "pure fakes" during testing?